-To support the initial phase of the Administration’s proposed Ending the HIV Epidemic: A Plan for America, the HHS Office of the Assistant Secretary for Health (OASH) is allocating approximately $29 million of the FY19 Minority HIV/AIDS Fund to competitive projects being proposed by HHS agencies or offices.
+To build the foundation for the Administration’s proposed Ending the HIV Epidemic: A Plan for America, the HHS Office of the Assistant Secretary for Health (OASH) is allocating approximately $29 million from the Minority HIV/AIDS Fund.

-To initiate activities under the new Plan, OASH will utilize Minority HIV/AIDS Fund resources to support activities that will support the goals of the initiative, in anticipation of additional ongoing resources in subsequent years.
-The FY19 Minority HIV/AIDS Fund resources will be disseminated through an internal federal competitive process that has invited proposals from the Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), Indian Health Service (IHS), National Institutes of Health (NIH), and Office of HIV/AIDS and Infectious Disease Policy (OHAIDP).
-The proposals must address efforts in one or more of the following four domains: community planning, infrastructure development, implementation science, and education and awareness.
-Within each domain, these proposals will focus on one or more of the Plan’s four key operational strategies (diagnose, treat, protect, and respond).
+To establish a foundation for the first phase of the Plan, resources from the Minority HIV/AIDS Fund will be disseminated through an internal federal competitive process that has invited proposals from the Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), Indian Health Service (IHS), National Institutes of Health (NIH), and Office of HIV/AIDS and Infectious Disease Policy (OHAIDP).

 Throughout its 20-year history, the Minority HIV/AIDS Fund has bolstered and supported initiatives that respond innovatively to HIV among racial and ethnic minority populations in the United States.
 Through the use of the Minority HIV/AIDS Fund in service to the Ending the HIV Epidemic initiative, OASH signals its commitment to provide leadership, management, oversight and support for, and collaboration and coordination among HHS agencies, operating divisions, and external stakeholders that are crucial to its success.